leondutoit/agile-iso/paper.md

 The new version is then built into an executable.
 The new version is first deployed to a test environment, where more integration tests are performed.
 If this uncovers any issues that were not caught by local testing during development, or during code review, then the necessary issues are fixed with a new pull request, reviewed, and deployed to test again, until all testing passes.
 Once deployed to production, users and/or stakehoders have the chance to give feedback.
 If needed, a new iterative cycle will begin.

 TSD has been growing continually at a fast pace in the last five years, with more than one new research project signing up each work day.
 At the same, the complexity of user requirements increase, as more software and integrations are used in research.
-Taken together this means that the devlopment team gives high priority to speed in the implementation of new features.
+Taken together this means that the devlopment team must give high priority to speed in the implementation of new features.
 Fast release of new services and features is a key component to scaling the service with few employees, but of course this has to be accomplished without compromising the service's information security policies.

 TSD has been able to apply agile software development and maintain its information security policies by building on top of a secure, and modular web development platform.
 At the same time TSD sees the need to pursue compliance with ISO 27001, as this will be an important strategic accomplishment, and will help with sustaining the effort for delivering secure IT services.
 The open question is how to achieve compliance without grinding the agile development process outlined above to a halt.
 The next section will explore the details of what compliance might mean for TSD's software development process.